delta-io/delta/protocol_rfcs/variant-type.md

 **Associated Github issue for discussions: https://github.com/delta-io/delta/issues/2864**

 This protocol change adds support for the Variant data type.
-The Variant data type is beneficial for storing and processing semi-structure data.
+The Variant data type is beneficial for storing and processing semi-structured data.

 --------